 Freehold land is not depreciated.
 Depreciation on other property, plant and equipment is charged to profit or loss (unless it is included in the carrying amount of another asset) on a straight-line method to write off the depreciable amount of the assets over their estimated useful lives.
 Depreciation of an asset does not cease when the asset becomes idle or is retired from active use unless the asset is fully depreciated.
-The principal annual rates used for this purposes are:
+The principal annual rates used for this purposes are:-

-Leasehold land Not applicable (2019: Over the lease period of 86 - 91 years) Factory buildings 2% Factory equipment, plant and machinery 12.5 - 20% Showroom, renovation, office equipment, fur niture and fittings 10 - 20% Motor vehicles 20%
+Factory buildings 2% Factory equipment, plant and machinery 12.5 - 20% Showroom, renovation, office equipment, furniture and fittings 10 - 20% Motor vehicles 10 - 20%